Frequently Asked Questions

 - An administration fee of $35 is charged on all payment arrangements, and penalty interest of 11% per cent per annum will also apply on the outstanding balance until the account is cleared.

-What is a rubbish charge and why do I pay it?
+What is a waste service fee and why do I pay it?

 What is the pool inspection fee and why do I pay it?